 Fashion is pretty personal, so people are going to wear what they want and what they like.
 I’m not going to lie and say I never judge people or think “ugh, why would anyone wear that?” but I do try to remind myself that everyone is allowed their own opinion and allowed to dress as they please.
 Sometimes I worry I wear things that are too similar all the time, but why not?
 They work for my personality and my body type, so I’m gonna stick with them.
-Honestly, the world would be a pretty boring place if everyone wore exactly what your or I liked all the time.posted over 2 years ago
+Honestly, the world would be a pretty boring place if everyone wore exactly what your or I liked all the time.posted almost 3 years ago

 I agree 100%

 I loooove the fact that everyone is different.

 The rant was more towards people who are “cookie” cutter (all the time)

 And it seems that’s what most people want to see, and who gets the votes.

 But yeah, se la vieposted about 3 years ago